-To close: Push the switch on the opposite side of the "SLIDE" side.
+To close: Push the switch on the "TILT UP" side.

 As a precaution when closing, the roof stops at the half closed position before fully closing.
 Therefore, release the switch and then push it again to close it completely.

 Tilting operation-

-To tilt up: Push the switch on the "UP" side.
+To tilt up: Push the switch on the "TILT UP" side.

-To lower: Push the switch on the opposite side of the "UP" side.
+To lower: Push the switch on the "SLIDE OPEN" side.